-Now, there's very, very clear evidence from umpteen papers that if you have an unstable knee, the longer you leave it, then the more damage you develop in terms of meniscal tears, and articular cartilage damage, and the risk of developing arthritis and the risk of ending up with a knee replacement.
-So, yeah, tearing your ACL has significant consequences.
+Yep.
+Now, there's very, very clear evidence from umpteen papers that if you have an unstable knee, and the longer you leave it, then the more damage you develop in terms of meniscal tears, and articular cartilage damage, and the risk of developing arthritis and the risk of ending up with a knee replacement.
+So, yeah, tearing tearing your ACL has significant consequences.
 But that alone, is insufficient.
 Unless you're talking about kids.
-If a kid tears their ACL, don't wait for them to grow up, get the ACL reconstructed by paediatric sports knee surgeon.
-In adults, it all depends on how unstable, how old you are, what's your functional requirements?
-Are you a sportsman?
-Are you a couch potato?
-It's multifactorial.
+If a kid tears their ACL, don't wait for them to grow up and get the ACL reconstructed by paediatric sports knee surgeon.
+Okay.
+Okay.
+In adults, it all depends on how unstable how old you are, what's your functional requirements?
+You know, are you a sportsman?
+Are you a couch potato? it's multifactorial.
 Like most of these things.
-With all of these decisions, ultimately, it's down to the patient.
-And some patients, when you're talking to them in clinic, and you start talking about surgery, they're like, oh, no, you can see their body language.
-They're like, no way, I'm not interested.
+So, you know, with all of these decisions, ultimately, it's down to the patient.
+And some patients, when you're talking to them in clinic, and you start talking about surgery, they're like, oh, no, you can see, you know, their body language.
+They're like, No way, I'm not interested.
 And some people are saying, no, no, I want it now.
 And at the end of the day, we're simply there to guide people.
-But the ultimate decision lies, not exclusively, but largely with the patients.
+But the ultimate decision in a large lies, not exclusively, but largely with the patient.

-Well, we had a discussion on this in a case-based discussion the other day, and we were talking about what do you do when the patient is insistent on a line of treatment, and you don't necessarily believe it's the best course of treatment?
-And you've said ACL repair is not necessarily going to cause adverse outcomes, but it might not be your preferred route.
+Well, we had a discussion on this in a case based discussion the other day, and we were talking about what do you do when the patient is insistent on a line of treatment and you don't necessarily believe it's the best course of treatment?
+And you've said ACL is not necessary.
+ACL repair is not necessarily going to cause adverse outcomes, but it might not be your preferred route.

 Yeah, obviously, like this is an easy answer.
 If somebody if a patient asks me to do something that I don't think is right.
-And when I say, right, I mean, right in their best interests or appropriate, then I won't do it simple as that.
-What kind of person are you if you knowingly do the wrong medical treatment to somebody just because they want it?
-That makes you as almost as much of a scumbag as a cosmetic plastic surgeon?
-Cosmetic plastic surgeons, some of the work they do is incredible, but the ones who operate on people who've blatantly obviously just got psychiatric problems, not physical problems, it's just appalling.
+And when I say, right, I mean, right in their best interests or appropriate, then I won't do it simple as that, I think is, you know, what kind of person are you if you knowingly do the wrong medical treatment to somebody just because they want it?
+You know, that, that makes you as almost as much of a scumbag as a cosmetic plastic surgeon?
+Yes, cosmetic plastic surgeons there.
+Some of them.
+Some of the work they do is incredible.
+But the ones who operate on people who've blatantly obviously just got psychiatric problems, not physical problems, and it isn't.
+It's just appalling.
 So if somebody asked me to do something that's not right, then it's very easy.
 The answer is no, I'm sorry, I'm not doing it.
 If you're insistent that you want it, I suggest you go and get a second opinion.
-And sadly, the sad thing, the sad element of that, is that they probably will go and find somebody who will do it just because they're happy to operate.

-A couple of questions, though, perhaps we can do.
-Kathy says, what sort of timeframe do you expect knees, that are going to settle down, to settle down in?
-So you said if a meniscal problem was settling down, how long do you give it?
+And sadly, the sad thing besides element of that, is that they probably will go and find somebody who will do it just because they're happy to operate.
+Sadly, a couple of questions, though, perhaps we can do.
+Kathy says, what sort of timeframe do you expect knees that are going to settle down?
+To settle down in?
+So you said if a if a miniscule problem was settling down, how long do you give it?